How Kenny Shopsin’s pioneering book Eat Me taught me to stop worrying and love the cookbook.

 I realize this is asking a lot, particularly from someone who maybe can’t be bothered to follow recipes, so let me pass along the crib notes version: Mr. Shopsin is a quintessential foul-mouthed, deep-thinking, no-bullshit Manhattan proletariat, the type that becomes more endangered every year, and his odd little diner, packed with loyal regulars, is a quirky holdover from Greenwich Village at its bohemian apex.
 Most famously, the menu at Shopsin’s is composed of hundreds upon hundreds of items, each cooked from scratch, and often containing a seemingly disparate array of ingredients combined in ways that make a shocking amount of sense.

-But the most impactful aspect of the cookbook is not the story of Mr. Shopsin himself—though he is undeniably a character—but his philosophy on cooking, whose decades-spanning development he credits to “a combination of psychotherapy and drugs.”
+But the most impactful aspect of the cookbook is not the story of Mr. Shopsin himself (who passed away in 2018)—though he is undeniably a character—but his philosophy on cooking, whose decades-spanning development he credits to “a combination of psychotherapy and drugs.”

 Here’s my favorite summation of that outlook, pulled from the book’s prologue: